mdjoyvale/assignment1-kickstarter/readme.md

 The dataset used is only a small fraction of what is available.
 It is difficult to draw a reliable conclusion on how different campaigns performed in relation to their launch dates and their funding goals.

 ### Other Possible Tables and/or Graphs
 It would be helpful to also to do an analysis of Theater’s other subcategories campaigns: Musical and Spaces.
-We will have a more reliable conclusion if we also look at the outcomes based on goals for each subcategory.
+We will have a more reliable conclusion if we also look at the line graphs of outcomes based on goals for each subcategory.